Lost-Outpost/Telsera/GAMEPLAY.md

 ## Creation Club Distribution

 - [Survival Mode Improved - SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/78244) - Overhauls the AE creation called [Survival Mode](https://en.uesp.net/wiki/Skyrim:Survival_Mode).
   > :ledger: The prompt that appears to ask you to start Survival Mode has been removed.
 Now you must need to have finished the starting quest Unbound.
-Once you have done so, go into the Settings > Gameplay > section in-game and toggle the option to "On".
+Once you have done so, go into the Settings > Gameplay > section in-game and toggle the option to on.

 - [Arcane Accessories - ](X) - Overhauls the AE creation called [Arcane Accessories](https://en.uesp.net/wiki/Skyrim:Arcane_Accessories).
   > :ledger: X